When Skype was introduced to the world a little over ten years ago, the technology was somewhat unreliable.

 You can use the camera that is built into your computer, or mount a higher-resolution camera on top of your monitor.

 Skype, owned by Microsoft, recently introduced Xbox One into its line of video game machines.
 Xbox One allows multiple individuals to be on a Skype call with enhanced video and sound quality.
 No more huddling around a small computer screen.

 In either case, it’s important to eliminate activity and clutter in the background.
-Consider investing in a WebAround, a blue screen that attaches to the back of a chair and blocks out clutter and people behind you.
-The 42” model is $30 and the 52” version is $40.
+Consider investing in a Webaround, a blue screen that attaches to the back of a chair and blocks out clutter and people behind you.
+The 42” model is $50, the 52″ version is $65 and the jumbo 56” version is $65.
 It folds up into a small pouch so you can conveniently and easily store it.